appiersign/discount-calculator/README.md

 `mvn test`

+5. The test report can be found in the `target/site/jacoco` dir.
+Opening the `index.html` file in a browser display the coverage report.

-5. To run the build, execute
+6. To run the build, execute

 `java -jar target/app.jar`